 Figure 1 – Sample data

-The resulting plot is shown in Figure 2.
+The resulting chart is shown in Figure 2.

 Figure 2 – Box Plot

-Note too that the data analysis tool also generates a table, which may in fact be located behind the chart.
-For those who are interested, this table contains the information in Figure 3, as explained in Special Charting Capabilities.
+Note too that the data analysis tool also generates a table, which may be located behind the chart.
+For those who are interested, this table contains the information in Figure 3, as explained further in Special Charting Capabilities.

 For each sample, the box plot consists of a rectangular box with one line extending upward and another extending downward (usually called whiskers).
 The box itself is divided into two parts.
 In particular, the meaning of each element in the box plot is described in Figure 3.